vijaypranesh/news-service-app/README.md

 # 📰 Tech News Microservices App

 This is a simple full-stack microservices application built using Node.js, Express, Kafka, MongoDB, and Docker Compose.
 It allows users to post tech news, which is then distributed via Kafka to a notification service, stored in MongoDB, and displayed in a web UI.
+Also added Python code to get news using RSS Feed from multiple technical blog site and then post it to News-Service.

 ---